-The mechanical engineering principles describe the foundations for the operation of mechanical systems.
-These principles deal mainly with concepts like force, energy, and motion by defining them through mathematical problems and equations.
+These principles or rules describe the foundation for the operation of mechanical systems.
+They deal mainly with concepts like force, energy, and motion by defining them through mathematical problems and equations.

 It is important to highlight that mechanical engineers need a broad set of skills, which should be based on basic principles.
 Here’s a great view on the main skills required and how they are required to be successful, based on a study conducted by the Bureau of Labor Statistics of the United States in 2015.

 Clearly, the skills to deal with the mathematical problems and equations that define the mechanical engineering principles are the most important.